 A few years ago IAI industrial systems, manufacturer of personalisation machines for passports and ID cards, began professionalising its supply chain.
 The supply innovation engineers from Topinc are providing support with this.
 The aim of intensifying the operational cooperation with system suppliers was to help accommodate the anticipated growth.
-The recent mega order for machines for the production of the next-generation US passport is putting even more pressure on the chain: closer cooperation in engineering and standardisation are now high on the agenda.
+Recent orders for innovative passport machines is putting even more pressure on the chain: closer cooperation in engineering and standardisation are now high on the agenda.
 A report of a discussion, initiated by Link Magazine and Topinc, in which IAI dares to make itself vulnerable.

 IAI’s machines are veritable technological gems, with unique features designed to guarantee security or prevent forgery during the process of personalising passports and ID cards.
 Like the passport photo engraved into the special polycarbonate of the data page, or the photo or numbers perforated into a card using laser technology.
 No less complex is the environment in which IAI is operating: government assignments, global system integrators and national printing houses for security documents.
 ‘Following the takeover by HID Global, we really started focusing on personalisation machines and the biggest projects in the world’, says Bart Crols, Managing Director of IAI.
 ‘We might not be the cheapest, but our machines have features that other parties can’t provide.
 We can estimate fairly well whether we’ll get an order, but in terms of timing – i.e. when that order will come in – we’re always dependent on a very unpredictable tendering process’, he says, outlining the planning problem for IAI – in engineering, where most machines are largely customer-specific, and in production.
 ‘In order to be able to grow ourselves, we for the most part had to accommodate that growth within our supply chain.
 We’d been working with AAE for quite some time, but were looking for more strategic partners.’
 These were MTA and Mevi.
 The three system suppliers build complete sections for the IAI machines, each with their own specific functionality, says Eric Peeraer, Director of Operations at IAI.
 ‘We put these together to make a complete machine, adding special modules if need be—for inkjet printing, for instance—and which we’ll then fully calibrate and deliver in line with the customer’s requirements.’

 This cooperation with suppliers is unique in IAI’s world, says Crols.
 ‘And yet we still need to push it forward.
 IAI was always an engineering-centric organisation and it’s only in the past four years or so that our focus has been more on sales and operations.
 We ourselves need to keep innovating, for the features that make our machinery unique, and engineering will need to start cooperating more with our system suppliers and specialist technology firms.’
 Leon Hol wholeheartedly concurs.
-‘I spent three months working for AAE managing the Production Automation business line when the US order was imminent.
+‘I spent three months working for AAE managing the Production Automation business line when large orders were imminent.
 We were already working closely with IAI, on a build-to-print basis.
-We had to do our utmost to push their orders through our organisation.
+We had to do our utmost to push their orders through our organization.
 Even though we saw opportunities to improve things in the product and hence also in production, and also had the engineering capacity to this end, just like the other two partners.
-For that US order there’s an ongoing discussion within IAI on certain input options.
+For those new large orders there’s an ongoing discussion within IAI on certain input options.
 All three of us would like to contribute our opinions on those.’
 Which makes sense, acknowledges Peeraer from IAI.
 ‘Our organisation is gradually starting to realise that.
 But the hardest part is the culture change.’